-The EQO for the EV 'Recreation' [and Aesthetics'] is aimed at ensuring coastal waters are safe for primary and secondary contact recreation activities such as swimming and boating, respectively.
+The EQO for the EV 'Recreation' [and 'Aesthetics'] is aimed at ensuring coastal waters are safe for primary and secondary contact recreation activities such as swimming and boating, respectively.
 To meet the EQO, water quality around the Bunbury ocean outlet is to be maintained so that primary and secondary contact recreation is safe in all waters except those areas designated otherwise.

-Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA, but on each sampling occasion (January, February and March), only the five sites directly down current of the diffuser are sampled (Figure 13).
+Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA, but on each sampling occasion (January, February and March), only the five sites directly down current of the diffuser are sampled (Figure 5.1).

-1. Compliance sites C5-C9 were sampled on 20 January, C11-C15 were sampled on 16 February and compliance sites C13-C16 and C1 were sampled on 16 March 2022, as a result of prevailing currents at the time of sampling.
+Notes: 1.
+Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and at C1, C13-C16 on 16 March 2023, as a result of prevailing currents at the time of sampling.

-Figure 13 Primary and secondary recreational contact compliance (C1-C16) sites and reference monitoring sites (WQR1-WQR5b)
+Figure 5.1 Primary and secondary recreational contact compliance (C1-C16) sites and reference monitoring sites (WRQ1-WQR5b)